CVS Interview Questions

 • CVS Pharmacy is the largest pharmacy in the United States.

-• It was originally named Consumer Value Store and was founded in Lowell MA in 1963.
+• It was initially named Consumer Value Store and founded in Lowell, MA, in 1963.

 • The parent company is CVS Health.